18sg/recipes/recipes/sweet/yorkshireParkin.rec.md

     1tbsp milk
     Pinch of salt

-    wrap in greaseproof paper and store in cake tin for >=1day.
-The longer the stickier and tastier ( tip onto cake rack and cool completely ( remove and leave for 20m(
+    "wrap in greaseproof paper and store in cake tin for >=1day.
+The longer the stickier and tastier" ( tip onto cake rack and cool completely ( remove and leave for 20m(
                 bake for 1.5h (